-I was delighted to have been elected to be Wealden’s Member of Parliament in May 2015, and thankful to the people of Wealden for placing their faith in me.
-To receive the support of 32,508 of Wealden’s residents, with 57% of the vote, was truly humbling and only serves to underline the depth of responsibility I have been given.
-I am especially proud to have been selected as the Conservative candidate in an open primary, and to have increased the party’s majority in the constituency to 22,967 at the general election.
+I am delighted to have been re-elected as Wealden’s Member of Parliament and I am thankful to the people of Wealden for placing their faith in me.
+To receive the support of 37,027 of Wealden’s residents, with 61.2% of the vote, is truly humbling.

 Wealden, like all constituencies, only has one MP, and I will endeavour to do my best for all constituents so please do not hesitate to contact me with any queries or concerns.
 I will be returning to Westminster to work tirelessly both in the national interest and to serve Wealden and will be updating this website regularly with news and events.

 I am delighted to have been appointed as Parliamentary Private Secretary to the Home Office, which means that I will be the link between Parliament and the Home Office Ministers.
 I will be working with the Home Office to tackle issues from knife crime to terrorism.

 I have also been elected by my colleagues onto the Foreign Affairs Select Committee, where I will hold the Foreign Office to account.
 In the last Parliament, I sat on the Home Affairs Select Committee where I was able to hold the Home Office to account, and this Parliament I will be doing the same for the Foreign Office and its Ministers.
 Some of the big international issues of our time, such as Daesh and the refugee crisis are covered by the Committee.
 I also sit on the Commonwealth Parliamentary Association, where I will be sharing the knowledge and experiences of Westminster to develop and promote open and transparent democracy, in particular focussing on women's issues.